Elexy101/Aleo-Voice-Mail/README.md

 (A) The message is hashed using the BHP256 hashing algorithm, creating a private version of the message (`hash_msg`).<br>
 (B) The system checks that User A is the actual sender and that User B is not the same as User A (preventing self-messaging).<br>
 (C) Both users’ addresses are hashed using the Keccak512 hashing algorithm and combined to generate a unique CoBind hash.
 This ensures the message is tied to both the sender and the recipient.<br>
-(D) The system creates a `Voice record`, which stores the message, the recipient's address, and the hashed message.<br>
+(D) The system creates a 2 `Voice record`, which stores the message, the recipient's address, and the hashed message and vice versa.<br>
 (E) The `finalize_send_voice` function then stores the hashed message in the `voice_input` mapping for User B.<br>

 2. Hashing and Binding Users (combine_owner_receiver_hash function):

 - This function creates a combined hash of both the sender’s and receiver’s addresses using the <b>Keccak512</b> algorithm.
-This combined hash, stored in the CoBind record, acts as a unique identifier that binds the two users together for this message.
+This combined hash, acts as a unique identifier that binds the two users together for this message.

 ## Privacy and Security Features:
 - <b>Message Hashing:</b> Before sending the message, it is hashed using <b>BHP256</b>.
 This converts the original message into an unreadable format unless decrypted by the intended recipient.